$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Simplified twin Pati-Salam theory of flavour

 \subsection{Effective Yukawa couplings and fermion masses}

-We have already remarked that the usual Yukawa couplings involving purely chiral fermions are absent.
-In this subsection we show how they may be generated effectively via mixing with the vector-like fermions.
+We have already remarked that the usual Yukawa couplings involving purely chiral fermions are absent in the twin PS model.
+In this subsection, we show how they may be generated effectively via mixing with the vector-like fermions.